-A U.S. decision to impose special duties on Chinese tires could open the door to a host of trade complaints against Chinese products, creating tensions as Western nations seek Beijing's support at the G20 meeting.
+A U.S. decision to impose special duties on Chinese tires could trigger a host of trade complaints against Chinese products and a backlash from Beijing, creating tensions as Western nations seek China's support at a G20 meeting.

-China responded swiftly to U.S. President Barack Obama's announcement of safeguard duties on tire imports from China on Friday, saying on Monday it would request World Trade Organization consultations with the U.S. over the duties.
+China responded swiftly to President Barack Obama's announcement Friday of safeguard duties on tire imports from China, saying on Monday it would request World Trade Organization consultations with the U.S. over the duties.

 It also announced its own anti-dumping investigations of chicken products from the United States, a trade worth $800 million a year, as well as U.S. automotive exports.

 Looming in the United States are complaints about products ranging from electric blankets to a steelmaking ingredient, while Chinese and European trade negotiators are gearing up for a fight over shoes.

 Obama, in a speech on Wall Street, said he was committed to expanding world trade and denied protectionist intent.

 When, as happened this weekend, we invoke provisions of existing agreements, we do so not to be provocative or to promote self-defeating protectionism, he said.

 We do so because enforcing trade agreements is part and parcel of maintaining an open and free trading system.

 The United Steelworkers union filed the tire protection petition earlier this year.
 It said a tripling of Chinese tire imports from 2004 to 2008 had cost more than 5,000 U.S. jobs.

 The U.S. trade deficit with China totaled $103 billion in the first half of 2009, down 13 percent from last year but it has grown considerably over the last decade.